gavinsimpson/fromthebottomoftheheap/_posts/2015-04-16-drawing-rarefaction-curves-with-custom-colours.md

 I was sent an email this week by a **vegan** user who wanted to draw rarefaction curves using `rarecurve()` but with different colours for each curve.
 The solution to this one is quite easy as `rarecurve()` has argument `col` so the user could supply the appropriate vector of colours to use when plotting.
 However, they wanted to distinguish all 26 of their samples, which is certainly stretching the limits of perception if we only used colour.
 Instead we can vary other parameters of the plotted curves to help with identifying individual samples.

+To illustrate, I'll use the Barro Colorado Island data set `BIC` that comes with **vegan**.
+I just take the first 26 samples as this was the data set size my correspondent indicated they had available.

 {% highlight r %}